ephraim13825/KZTimer/README.md

-kztimer will be re-uploaded in the next days. stay tuned..
+kztimer will be re-uploaded soon.. stay tuned.. kztimer will be re-uploaded soon.. stay tuned.. kztimer will be re-uploaded soon.. stay tuned.. kztimer will be re-uploaded soon.. stay tuned..

 Alliedmodders kztimer thread: https://forums.alliedmods.net/showthread.php?t=223274